BobAubouin/MEKF_vs_MHE/README.md

 <img src ="https://img.shields.io/github/last-commit/BobAubouin/MEKF_vs_MHE" alt="GitHub last commit">

 # MEKF_vs_MHE
 Use simulated  and clinical data to compare Multi Extended Kalman Filter and Moving Horizon Estimation to identify PD parameters in drug model during total intravenous anesthesia.
+This code is associated to the paper "Comparison of Multiple Kalman Filter and Moving Horizon Estimator for the Anesthesia Process" by Bob Aubouin--Pairault, Mirko Fiacchini, and Thao Dang.
+Please contact me for an early access to the paper or if you have any question.
+If you are using this code for research purpose, please cite the paper.

 ## Structure